What do the best audio cables sound like?

 18th March 2020

 What do the best audio cables and interconnects sound like?
-Part 1-Mid-band clarity and sound stage precision.
+Part 1 - A guide to mid-band clarity and sound stage precision.

 Audio cables make a big difference to how good your hifi system sounds so what should we be listening for?

-Most audio enthusiasts are aware when something doesn't quite hang together but it is only when different sounds are compared and contrasted that a more detailed vocabulary of expression can be developed.
+Most audio enthusiasts are aware when something doesn't quite hang together but it is only when different sounds are compared and contrasted that a clearer picture emerges.

 Without tuning the brass and piano on the right have good detail but there is some blurring of information around the images making it less easy to ‘see’ into the mix.
 The same can be said for the guitar, flute and sax on the left.
 Some of the image outlines overflow a little making it more difficult to focus on their respective detail.